-We have reviewed the accompanying condensed consolidated interim statement of financial position of Bankpozitif Kredi ve Kalkınma Bankası Anonim Şirketi ("the Bank") and its subsidiaries (collectively "the Group") as at 31 March 2011 and the related condensed consolidated interim statements of income, comprehensive income, changes in equity and cash flows for the three-month period then ended ("the consolidated interim financial information").
-Management is responsible for the preparation and presentation of this condensed consolidated interim financial information in accordance with International Financial Reporting Standard IAS 34 Interim Financial Reporting.
-Our responsibility is to express a conclusion on this condensed consolidated interim financial information based on our review.
+We have reviewed the accompanying condensed consolidated interim statement of financial position of Bankpozitif Kredi ve Kalkınma Bankası Anonim Şirketi ("the Bank") and its subsidiaries (collectively "the Group") as at 30 June 2011, the condensed consolidated interim statements of income and condensed consolidated statements of comprehensive income, changes in equity and cash flows for the six-month period then ended, and notes, comprising a summary of significant accounting policies and other explanatory information ("the consolidated interim financial statements").
+Management is responsible for the preparation and fair presentation of these condensed consolidated interim financial statements in accordance with International Financial Reporting Standard IAS 34 Interim Financial Reporting.
+Our responsibility is to express a conclusion on these condensed consolidated interim financial statements based on our review.